ashutoshmjain/gita/src/how.md

 - You can also navigate by using your keyboard's left and right arrows.
 - On the top right of the page, you can visit its Github <i class="fa fa-fw fa-github"></i> repository, where the source code lives.

+### Theme
+The theme is based on [maholvi](https://github.com/ashutoshmjain/maholvi).
+A yellow background with black care-free `Kalam` fonts form "Indian Fonts Foundry".
+Since this is the only theme I test-review from experience standpoint (before publishing), I have restricted other mdBook standard themes[^theme], such as `ayu` , `navy` etc.
 ## Privacy

-Last , but not the least ; **the privacy** :  the mdBook application is highly customizable.
-It is for the publisher to make sure that it doesn't use any "cookies or trackers" whatsoever.
-Which means no one is really watching what you are reading.
+The mdBook application is highly customizable.
+It is for the publisher to make sure that it doesn't use any "cookies or trackers".
+Which simply means no one is watching what you are reading.
 And the readers are saved from random profiling and pesky advertisements.
+Privacy is not only a right, it is also a good design because it makes pages faster to load.

 A word of caution - your browser may still be tracking you !
 If you care, I highly recommend using `Safari` on a Mac and block all the cookies.
 Press  <<command + Comma>>  in Safari and block the cookies, as shown below on `Privacy` tab